Palme240/AWS-GitHub/README.md

 # AWS-GitHub
-GitHub repository connected to a service of AWS
+GitHub repository connected to CodePipeline and Deploy a Python Code For a Lambda function to CloudFormation.